COSC3020/graph-representations-jataylor111-1/README.md

 so the final complexity is $O(V*V) = O(V^2)$

+I used this link for building matrices in javascript so I could test it with specific matrices. (https://github.com/bradtraversy/traversy-js-challenges/blob/main/08-binary-trees-graphs/11-adjacency-matrix-adjacency-list/readme.md)

+I was getting a weird error with my program and Ali was a good help in figuring out just what was wrong, the fixes are marked in the code

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and